DefiNode/DeFiNode/README.md

 ### A. Basic Amazon Shopping List (with the dedicated DeFiNode Case, there will be a separate shopping list)

 *Please try to use the exact hardware models that are recommended in the shopping lists.
-A monitor and mouse keybord are needed for the initial setup.
+A monitor and mouse keyboard are needed for the initial setup.
 Estimated cost around 100-150 USD - based on shops and location.*

 * Basics: